MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/merge-folders-files.md

 For the various reasons described in [Branch folders and files](branch-folders-files.md), many software development teams work in a codebase that's forked into various branches in Team Foundation Version Control (TFVC).
 If you use branches, eventually your team must integrate the work that's been completed on different branches during certain phases of your project.
 For example, when you're ready to test a full version of your software, you need the changes made on different feature team branches to be merged together.

 The procedures in this article explain how you can use the Visual Studio graphical user interface to merge together changes made in different branches.
-For information about how to perform merges at the command prompt, see [Merge command](merge-command.md).
+For information about how to do merges at the command prompt, see [Merge command](merge-command.md).

 ## Prerequisites